 This eventually developed into an internationally known collection of more than 2,000 pieces things such as Darkie brand toothpaste tubes and Mammy cookie jars.
 She has ashtrays, posters, tobacco tins, dolls, pillows, figurines, salt and pepper shakers, and even children's books from the 1840s to modern times.
 And from all over the world not just the American South.

 The collection, dubbed "Ethnic Notions," was exhibited in 1982 and 2000 at the Berkeley Arts Center and at a museum in Macon, Ga.
-And it was the subject of an award-winning documentary in 1987.

 And now it's all for sale.